 Fiona: Because I know explosions.
 And I know Michael.

-Michael retrieving the "package" for Ayn is equal parts awesome and completely terrifying.
-Do not mess with Michael Westin's family.
+- Michael retrieving the "package" for Ayn is equal parts awesome and completely terrifying.
+Do not mess with Michael Westen's family.

 - Michael's Badass Boast to Rebecca in "Split Decision."Michael: Until he met me, Anson Fullerton was running an international conspiracy with hundreds of operatives and billions of dollars.
 And then I swore to take him down.
 Now, he's off hiding in some spider-hole under an assumed name, and you're all he has left.
 So you go ask him if I keep my promises!

 - Nate Westen and his Dynamic Entry when apprehending Anson.
 "Hey asshole, Michael Westen says hello!"